 Requirements include that the applicant has high ethical standards, integrity, morals, leadership skills and be service oriented.
 This career demands mature, responsible individuals who are willing to work rotating shifts, weekends, and holidays.

-Interested applicants must submit apply online to the CSUN Office of Human Resources.
-You must also upload a resume and you may also attach additional documents such as a POST certificate.
+Interested applicants must apply online to the CSUN Office of Human Resources.
+Application are not accepted in any other format.
+You must also upload a resume with your online application and you may also attach additional documents such as a POST certificate.
 The university no longer accepts applications in person, by mail, email or fax.
+Please note there is not a separate posting for lateral applicants.
+Lateral applicants, cadets, entry-level applicants all apply to the same job posting/pool.
+On the Human Resources website, look for the "Police Officer/Cadet" job posting.

 Applicants who are selected to participate in the testing process will be notified by mail of the next opportunity to take the POST Physical Abilities test and written Entry-level Law Enforcement Test Battery.
 The physical abilities portion is composed of five components, shown below.
-Each of the five components are timed.
-Performance times are converted to points and summed.
-A total of 384 points are required to pass.
+Each of the five components are pass/fail.

 1. Obstacle course: Run a 99-yard obstacle course consisting of sharp turns, curb height obstacles, and vault a 34-inch high obstacle.